Synchronization of Power Systems under Stochastic Disturbances: Models and problem formulation

 A realistic model of the actual disturbances affecting a power system at each node requires an extensive system identification procedure, including the collection of a large amount of data on the fluctuations of the power system.
 The disturbances come from both the loads and the various power sources, such as wind parks and photovoltaic units.
-It seems likely that a realistic model will not use Gaussian white noise for the disturbance process.
-For example, in modelling the power generation of a wind turbine, an investigation of the disturbance due to wind turbulence was made; see ref \cite{LXIEGaussian}.
-A model is then a nonlinear stochastic differential equation of the power system driven by either Brownian motion or another process with independent increments.
-However, the performance evaluation of a nonlinear stochastic system driven by a stochastic process that is not a Brownian motion process requires the numerical approximation of the solution of a partial differential equation \cite{KeyouWang}.
-This model is too complicated for the analysis of a power system consisting of a large number of synchronous machines.
+It has been shown that the probability distributions of disturbances are not Gaussian in several real power grids, e.g., grids in North America and Europe, which leads to non-Gaussian distribution of the frequency and is crucial to induce desynchronization in the system, see \cite{Propagation1,non-gaussian1,non-gaussian3,non-gaussian2,LXIEGaussian} etc..
+A model could then be a nonlinear stochastic differential equation of the power system driven by either Brownian motion or another process with independent increments.
+However, the performance evaluation of such nonlinear stochastic system requires requires either the numerical approximation of the solution of a partial differential equation \citep{KeyouWang} or a large amount of simulations for the statistics of the frequencies \citep{Propagation1}.
+This model is too complicated to obtain an analytic probability distribution of the state of the power system consisting of a large number of synchronous machines.